CREAM OF TOMATO SOUP WITH HOMEMADE RICOTTA CHEESE & ARUGULA PESTO

 Turn heat to a low simmer for 30 minutes.
 Make sure to stir a few times during cooking.

-Add the tomatoes into a food processor or blender, puree tomato mixture for a good minute.
+Add the tomatoes into a food processor or blender, puree the tomato mixture for a good minute.

 *Strain the tomatoes through Chinois or medium-mesh strainer to collect the seeds and skins, discard seeds and skin.